-Official Payments Corporation 1-800-2PAY-TAX (1-800-272-9829) 1-866-621-4109 (Customer Service) officialpayments.com
+Official Payments Corporation 1-800-2PAY-TAX (1-800-272-9829) 1-800-487-4567 (Customer Service) officialpayments.com

 Installment payments If you cannot pay the full amount shown as due on your tax return when you file, you may ask to make installment payments to the Department of Revenue.
 It is generally to your advantage to pay your liability in full rather than in installments.
 Installment agreements with the department are subject to a \$20 installment agreement fee.
 In addition, bills not paid in full by the due date become liable for additional interest of 18% per year and a delinquent tax collection fee of the greater of \$35 or 6 1/2 percent of the unpaid amount.
-For more information concerning payments, to obtain the Payment Plan Request (Form A-771), or to file an installment agreement request electronically, go to the Department of Revenue website at revenue.wi.gov/Pages/HTML/payplan.aspx.